yuz0101/aioTrends/README.md

 at.DataInterestOverTime(100).run()
 ```

-Alternatively, you can use below one line for forming queries and getting daily scaled data.
+Alternatively, you can use below one line for forming queries and getting daily scaled data or monthly data.
 ```python

 import aioTrends as at